Hilton Columbus Downtown: Attributes

 The hotel sits at a cross-section between the city's busiest neighborhoods: Downtown, the Short North, and the Arena District.
 The hotel is owned by the Franklin County Convention Facilities Authority, which also owns the adjoining Greater Columbus Convention Center.

 The hotel is the largest in Ohio, with 1,000 rooms, since completion of its tower.
 The tower connects to the older portion of the hotel by a sky bridge.
 The new building includes several restaurants, bars, and 463 guest rooms.
 The main restaurant, called FYR, has two stories, featuring live-fire cooking and local products.
 It is joined by a lobby bar, Spark, a rooftop lounge, Stories on High, and a grab & go market.
 It also includes a 15000 sqft ballroom.
 The rooftop bar is the highest-up of any in the city.

 Architecture

 The first Hilton building, completed in 2012, has a brick-and-glass facade to integrate with the surrounding neighborhood and connects to the convention center through a skywalk.
 It was designed by HOK and Moody Nolan.

 The second Hilton building, completed in 2022, has a terra cotta cladding and high-performance glass to integrate with the first building and provide energy efficiency.
 The use of glass allows for ample natural light in public and event spaces.
-The building was designed by Cooper Carry and Meyers + Associates Architecture with interiors by Jeffrey Beers.
+The building was designed by Cooper Carry and Meyers + Associates Architecture with interiors by Jeffrey Beers International.